 Fig. 4.
 Indirect effects of willow (Salix hookeriana) genetic variation on its associated network of gall-parasitoid interactions.
 Among the 26 willow genotypes we surveyed in our common garden experiment, we found that: (A) leaf gall parasitism by Platygaster sp. varied 270% (GLM, χ225,119 = 79.51, P = 0.001); (B) leaf gall parasitism by Mesopolobus sp. varied 30% (GLM, χ225,119 = 50.00, P = 0.009); (C) leaf gall parasitism by Torymus sp. varied 40% (GLM, χ225,119 = 60.11, P = 0.001); and (D) the proportion of leaf galls parasitized varied between 0.0 and 1.0 (GLM, χ223,58 = 75.79, P < 0.001).
 Plots (A – C) display the median (bar within box), 25th to 75th percentiles (IQR, box edges), 1.5 × IQR (whiskers), and outliers (points) for the abundance of gall-parasitoid interactions associated with each willow genotype.
 For plot (D), each circle corresponds to the proportion of galls parasitized on each replicate willow and the size of the circle is scaled according to the number of galls used to calculate the weighted average for each willow genotype (diamond).
 Colors correspond to different gall-parasitoid interactions.
 As with Fig. 3, we ordered willow genotypes based on average leaf gall abundance (low to high).

 Fig. 5.
-Variation in the size and abundance of leaf galls on willows the strength and composition of gall-parasitoid interactions.
+Variation in the size and abundance of leaf galls on willows is associated with changes in the strength and composition of gall-parasitoid interactions.
 (A – B) In general, the proportion of leaf galls parasitized by both Platygaster (blue, solid line) and Mesopolobus (green, short-dashed line) decreases as gall size increases, while Torymus (orange, long-dashed line) exhibits the opposite pattern.
 On willows with small leaf galls though (< 8 mm), Mesopolobus had the highest attack rate at low gall abundances (1 – 4 leaf galls per branch, N = 46 per parasitoid species), whereas Platygaster was the dominant parasitoid at high gall abundances (5 – 22 leaf galls per branch, N = 35 per parasitoid species).
 Lines correspond to slopes estimated from generalized linear models (GLMs).
 Points were jittered slightly to avoid overlapping values.

 Fig. 6.
 Increasing willow (Salix hookeriana) genetic variation results in a more complex plant-insect food web due to complementarity in trophic interactions.
-Specifically, we found that the average complexity (LDq, quantitative-weighted linkage density) of the plant-insect food web increased by 0% over the range of genetic variation (number of genotypes) in the experimental population of willows.
-Grey circles correspond to food-web complexity estimates for (N = , whereas blue circles correspond to the average complexity of food webs at each level of genetic variation.
+Specifically, we found that the average complexity (LDq, quantitative-weighted linkage density) of the plant-insect food web increased by 20% over the range of genetic variation (number of genotypes) in the experimental population of willows.
+Grey circles correspond to the average food-web complexity estimates for each replicate simulation (N = 40 for each level of genetic variation), whereas blue circles correspond to the overall average complexity of food webs at each level of genetic variation.
+Black circles correspond to the average complexity of 1-genotype mixtures at 4 different levels of sampling effort (i.e. plants sampled), and the dashed line represents the predicted increase in complexity of 1-genotype mixtures with greater sampling effort.
 The inset shows how the average composition of trophic interactions (willow-gall and gall-parasitoid) differed by 73% among willow genotypes (PERMANOVA on Bray-Curtis dissimilarities, F22,89 = 1.90, P = 0.001), suggesting an important role of complementarity in determining food-web complexity.
 In this ordination plot, black letters and grey ovals correspond to the centroid and standard error of the centroid, respectively, for the composition of trophic interactions found on each willow genotype.
 Centroids and their standard errors were calculated from a constrained analysis of principal coordinates (CAP) on Bray-Curtis dissimilarities.